 How I got here: Growing up, I was always able to express myself well through the written word.
 And though I loved being outside, exploring nature, I didn't think I had the fortitude for science.
 Fortunately, in college, I took a geology class (yes, that one — "Rocks for Jocks") and I fell in love.
 My mentor in geology suggested I look into a job in science writing.
 Say what?!
 I did not know one could combine such passions.
 With degrees in English and Geology, what could I be better qualified to do than write about geology?
 I started freelancing for Geotimes Magazine, eventually joined the staff, became editor, led the transition to EARTH Magazine, and led the team that produced this spectacular magazine for more than a decade.

 I have extensive experience leading a team, managing a magazine production schedule, and writing and editing about everything geoscience.
 That includes paleontology and volcanology, seismology and hydrology, climate change and energy, and issues at the interface between society and the earth sciences: e.g., land-use battles, water balance and rights issues, fracking, engagement with policymakers about climate change science and mitigation options, and of course, natural hazards and geohealth.
 My specialty is making the earth sciences accessible to the public.
 I consider myself a translator as much as anything else.

-In my spare time, I'm a runner, softball player and coach, golfer, hiker, skier, Little League coach, parent to two adorable little kids, wife to my college sweetheart, cook, animal rescue volunteer, and precinct committee person (an elected position in my county).
-I'm also a huge sports fan, cheering especially for the Braves, Brewers, Packers, Redskins, Blazers, Ducks and Badgers.
+In my spare time, I'm a runner, softball player and coach, golfer, hiker, skier, Little League coach, parent to two budding paleontologists, wife to my college sweetheart, cook, animal rescue volunteer, neighborhood leader (community organizer) and precinct committee person (an elected position in my county).
+I'm also a huge sports fan, cheering especially for the Braves, Brewers, Packers, Trail Blazers, Ducks and Badgers.